 Personally I have never owned the “perfect” jacket for cycling in the rain.
 I did have a jacket that was waterproof that I wore, but it wasn’t ideal as it was not breathable.
 The rain didn’t get me wet, but my own body heat would cause me to sweat with that jacket on.

-One of the popular rainy jacket options that bike commuters choose is the Showers Pass Waterproof Cycling Jacket (see price on Amazon).
+One of the popular rainy jacket options that bike commuters choose is the BALEAF Waterproof Cycle Jacket.
+You can check out the latest price on Amazon here.